babakfp/sass-easy-direction/README.md

 ## New update detiles
 - Add new function named 'e()' to control output.
-- Add new 'e4()' function to control props with 4 values like:margin,padding.
+- Add new 'e4()' function to control props with 4 values (like:margin and padding).
 - Remove lr, pn, dir functions.
 - Change variables name located in variables folder.